Lynis 3.0.6 Released and Update

 If you want to run the software as root, we suggest changing the ownership of the files.
 Use chown -R 0:0 to recursively alter the owner and group and set it to user ID 0 (root).

-For Linux, BSD, and macOS, there is typically a package available.
-The Lynis project also provides packages in RPM or DEB format.
-The CISOfy software repository can be used to install Lynis on systems running: CentOS, Debian, Fedora, OEL, openSUSE, RHEL, Ubuntu, and others.
+For sytems running Linux, BSD, and macOS, there is typically a package available.
+This is the preferred method of obtaining Lynis, as it is quick to install and easy to update.
+The Lynis project itself also provides packages in RPM or DEB format suitable for systems systems running: CentOS, Debian, Fedora, OEL, openSUSE, RHEL, Ubuntu, and others.